Hours for 2022 Season

 How can I register for swimming lessons?

 Registration begins before the pool opens.
 Be sure to watch the website, the Hanna Herald, social media and if you want to be notified beforehand, please sign up for our e-News.
 Registration can always be accepted throughout season.

 Do I pay for my five year old child?

 No, rates begin at age 6.
-Additional pool rates can be found on the rates page.

 Where do I find the schedules?